 The Long Xuyen floating market is one of the largest floating markets in the Mekong Delta.
 It is a semi-wholesale market, which means that traders from Long Xuyen and surrounding villages come every day with their small boats to buy supplies from the vendors and their big boats loaded with goods.
 Each of these boats is specialized in selling one or two fruits or vegetables.
 Long before dawn, it is an incessant ballet of boats of all sizes, a real aquatic anthill that one never tires of observing.
 The haggling on the boats goes on, the activity is intense to load the boats, some take a nap, others take a little respite by swallowing a little soup on the deck of the boat.
-The good river of a floating market the way we like it!
+The good river scenes of a floating market; just the way we like it!

 Excursion to the "Tiger Island".

 The "Tiger Island" or Ong Ho in Vietnamese, is a true oasis of tranquility stranded on the café au lait coloured waters of the Hau River.
 This idyllic little island, which is linked to the legend of the tiger feeding a couple, is also known to be the birthplace of the second president of the Democratic Republic of Vietnam, Tôn Duc Thang (1888-1980).
 A small museum is dedicated to him.
 You will enjoy cycling through this delicious piece of land drowned in lush vegetation.
 The island is dotted with magnificent houses nestling in the greenery, orchards overflowing with tropical fruits, small typical markets and touching scenes of life.